-The icosidodecahedron is a uniform polyhedron bounded by 12 pentagons and 20 triangles.
+The icosidodecahedron is a uniform polyhedron bounded by 32 polygons (12 pentagons and 20 triangles), 60 edges, and 30 vertices.
 It is edge-uniform, and its two kinds of faces alternate around each vertex, so it is also a quasi-regular polyhedron.
 It may be constructed by truncating the dodecahedron or the icosahedron at the midpoints of its edges.

 In order to be able to identify the icosidodecahedron in various projections of 4D objects, it is useful to know how it appears from various viewpoints.
 The following are some of the commonly-encountered views: